-Avoid being hit by:
+Avoid being hit by considering:

-- The other vehicle A slight mistake by you or the passing driver could cause a sideswipe. - Extended mirrors Some drivers forget that their mirrors hang out farther than their fenders. - Objects thrown from windows - Even if the driver knows you're there, a passenger may not see you and might toss something on you or the road ahead of you. - Blasts of wind from larger vehicles - They can affect your control.
-You have more room for error if you are in the middle portion when hit by this blast than if you are on either side of the lane.
+- The other vehicle A slight mistake by you or the passing driver could cause a sideswipe. - Extended mirrors Some drivers forget that their mirrors hang out farther than their fenders. - Objects thrown from windows Even if the driver knows you're there, a passenger may not see you and might toss something on you or the road ahead of you.